razacodespython/LevelUp/merkle-tree/Level-2/Readme.md

    - Implement a function to hash data using the `keccak256` function.
    - Construct a Merkle tree from a set of sample transactions provided in the contract constructor.
    - Understand how Merkle trees are built by hashing individual data elements to create parent nodes until a single root hash is obtained.

-**Instructions**

-**Step 1: Set Up Your Environment**

-- Prepare Your Workspace: Create a New Folder called `merkle_tree_level1`.
-- Initialize a New Project: Start with a clean slate using `forge init`.

-**Step 2: Write the Contract**

-- Implement Hashing: Create a function to hash data using `keccak256`.
-- Construct Merkle Tree: Generate a Merkle tree from a set of sample transactions provided in the contract constructor.

-**Step 3: Compile**

-- Ensure Accuracy: Compile your contract and resolve any errors.

-**Final Thoughts**

-Congratulations!
-You've completed Level 1 of your Merkle Tree Learning Adventure.
-This exercise has equipped you with the foundational knowledge and skills required to understand Merkle trees and their construction process.
-In the next level, you'll delve deeper into Merkle proofs and their role in data integrity verification.

-Once you've successfully deployed your contract and verified its functionality, pat yourself on the back.
-You're making significant progress in mastering Merkle trees and becoming a proficient blockchain developer.

-Remember to share your journey with others and seek assistance if you encounter any challenges.
-Learning is a collaborative process, and together, we can unlock the full potential of blockchain technology.

-Happy coding, and may the Merkle trees be ever in your favor!

-1. hash + merkle tree
-2. verify
-3. test

----

-Here's the detailed instructions for Level 1: